blankBuffer/BitLogic/README.md

 You may use it for your projects if I am referenced

-My progress of this project is available on youtube at https://www.youtube.com/channel/UCZPoceixYFsH3ATvvhuf9og/videos
+My progress of this project is available on youtube at https://www.youtube.com/channel/UCZPoceixYFsH3ATvvhuf9og/videos (ive stopped making videos for the time being)

 Completely re written with many new techniques.